fempire/women-tech-speakers-organizers/CONTRIBUTING.md

 ## Formatting

-Please add yourself alphabetically, per region.
+Please add yourself alphabetically per region and be sure to add yourself alphabetically by last name.

 > Speakers